kulcsarrudolf/pasztor.at/content/blog/2013-01-07-filtering-spam-with-exim-only.md

 categories: blog
 date: "2013-01-07T00:00:00Z"
 publishDate: "2013-01-07T00:00:00Z"
-excerpt: Defense against spam has always been a hassle.
+summary: Defense against spam has always been a hassle.
 Statistical filters only get you so far and they consume a LOT of resources.
 For exactly that reason I like to employ basic checking policies before accepting e-mail at all.
 These policies have gotten me pretty far and my false positive rate is pretty low.